-Lesson Plans
+Lesson Plans for Student Teaching

-- You are required to prepare one complete lesson plan for each lesson you teach in LiveText. - Submit copies of your lesson plans to your college supervisor for the next week via LiveText. - Your cooperating teacher will review and approve your lesson plans on a regular basis.
-You are expected to correct any deficiencies or omissions. - Lessons must always be planned several in advance.
-In addition to plans for the current day, your lesson plan binder must contain completed plans for the next two days and draft plans for days three through five.
-For example, on a Monday, you should have completed plans for Monday, Tuesday, and Wednesday and draft plans for Thursday, Friday, and Monday. - Draft lesson plans must contain, at a minimum, topics and concepts, goals and objectives, and an outline for the lesson script. - Lesson and unit plans must be submitted via LiveText. - Failure to construct and maintain up-to-date, lesson plans will result in disciplinary action.
+- Your cooperating teacher will review and approve your lesson plans on a regular basis.
+You are expected to correct any deficiencies or omissions. - Submit copies of your lesson plans to your college supervisor for the next week by Friday via LiveText.
+One lesson plan needs to be submitted in the LiveText Lesson Plan Format (2016-2017 version.) - Lessons must always be planned several days in advance. - Draft lesson plans must contain, at a minimum, topics and concepts, goals and objectives, an outline for the lesson script, and one or more assessments. - Failure to construct and maintain up-to-date, lesson plans will result in disciplinary action.
 (See Grounds and Procedures for Disciplinary Action.)